Our Community Partners

 True Dough's products are 100% certified USDA Organic and their wholesome ingredients are locally sourced from the Midwest as much as possible.
 They don't use any additives or preservatives, that's why you'll find their products in the freezer section.
 Instead of using artificial chemicals, they give their dough the time it needs to fully ferment and rise.
 This results in superior flavor and texture that is unmatched in any other store bought pizza dough product.

-Serious Jam is a small buisness based out of Saint Paul.
-Heidi Skoog, owner and chef is seriously comitted to hand making quality jam, with quality ingredients, one batch at a time.
+Serious Jam is a small business based out of Saint Paul, Minnesota.
+Heidi Skoog, owner and chef is seriously committed to hand making quality jam, with quality ingredients, one batch at a time.

-Fetherstone Farms is a certified organic family farm which produces over 70 varieties of fruits and vegetables.
-The farm has been comitted on growing healthy products, environmental sustainablility and community involvement since 1994.
+Featherstone Farms is a certified organic family farm which produces over 70 varieties of fruits and vegetables.
+The farm has been committed on growing healthy products, environmental sustainability and community involvement since 1994.

 Stickney Hill Dairy is a world leader in goat milk products offering one of the most comprehensive supplies of goat milk products.
 Their professional approach and customer orientation provides an awesome local supplier and product.